ccnokes/bogus-api/README.md

 # Bogus API

-A wrapper around the great (json-server)[https://github.com/typicode/json-server].
-It allows you to specify multiple "database" or REST resources.
+A wrapper around the great [json-server](https://github.com/typicode/json-server).
+It allows you to specify multiple REST resources.
 Pass in a directory of Javascript files to be required, and they become your REST endpoints.

 ### Install
 ```